jaydenc3399/sep10-freedom-project/blog/entry05.md

     bottom: 20%;
 }
 ```
 This code here put the text that was inside my content before my heading which was My Website Project.
 With the code here, my content inside was BYE, so before the My Website Project it put the word BYE.
-Then after I tried to combine my learning of both the before and after propertys and I added the after property, it looked like this.
+Then after I tried to combine my learning of both the before and after properties and I added the after property, it looked like this.

 ```CSS
 h1::after {